 Albuquerque is known for its vast diversity – with cultures from around the world living and thriving here – making the city the uniquely vibrant place that it is.

-In honor of National Asian Pacific American Heritage Month, Visit Albuquerque teamed up with Kristelle Siarza, of Siarza Social Digital, to explore Albuquerque’s Asian American heritage and cultural connections.
+In honor of National Asian American and Pacific Islander Heritage Month, Visit Albuquerque teamed up with Kristelle Siarza, of Siarza Social Digital, to explore Albuquerque’s Asian American heritage and cultural connections.
 Together, we’ve created a list of museums and landmarks where you can explore, experience and learn more about the city’s Asian Pacific cultures.

 Ballooning and the Anderson Abruzzo Albuquerque International Balloon Museum